-BetterBirth offers high intensity, accelerated programs that will help you become an excellent midwife.
-They are based on the North American Registry of Midwives requirements to obtain the Certified Professional Midwife credential.
+BetterBirth offers high intensity, accelerated programs that will help you become an excellent doula or midwife.
+Midwife programs are based on the North American Registry of Midwives requirements to obtain the Certified Professional Midwife credential.
 In addition to the prenatal, labor and delivery, postpartum, and newborn experiences required for NARM, we teach, assess, and sign off skills in the Practical Skills Guide for Midwifery and NARM's Comprehensive Skills, Knowledge, and Abilities Essential for Competent Midwifery Practice Verification Form 201.

 After you satisfactorily complete Workshop Week, we can sign off many skills on your NARM Form 201 or Practical Skills Guide.
 School-specific skills forms may also be signed.